 Advocacy

-/ Advocacy / Key Issues / Access to Medications / Albuterol in Schools
+/ Advocacy / Key Issues / Access to Medications / Asthma Quick-Relief Medicines in Schools

 AAFA supports school policies that promote access to life-saving medicines to treat students and staff who experience asthma attacks or severe allergic reactions.
 Since 2012, most states have passed laws that allow or require schools to keep a supply of epinephrine auto-injectors for use in allergy emergencies.
 States should also allow schools to keep a supply of emergency asthma medicine, such as albuterol, on hand.

 AAFA encourages states to adopt policies that promote access to medicine and protect students and staff.
-This includes supplying schools with albuterol inhalers to be used in emergencies, appropriately training school personnel, and addressing liability concerns for those who use this medicine in good faith.
+This includes supplying schools with quick-relief medicines, such as albuterol inhalers, to be used in emergencies, appropriately training school personnel, and addressing liability concerns for those who use this medicine in good faith.

 Federal Legislation Encourages Asthma Management